Forest-Economics-Goettingen/woodValuationDE/README.md

 <h4><i>cost.level</i></h4>

-Accessibility of the stand for harvest operations expressed as integer of 1:3, with 1 for standard conditions without limitations, 2 for moist sites or sites with a slope between 36 % and 58 %, and 3 for slopes \> 58 %.
-The cost.levels refer to the harvest cost model by [von Bodelschwingh (2018, Tab.
+Accessibility of the stand for harvest operations expressed as integer of <i>1:3</i>, with <i>1</i> for standard conditions without limitations, <i>2</i> for moist sites or sites with a slope between 36
+% and 58 %, and <i>3</i> for slopes > 58 %.
+The cost.levels refer to the
+harvest cost model by
+[von Bodelschwingh (2018, Tab.
 10)](#vonbodelschwingh.2018).
 See also
 <a href="#tab4">Tab.
 4</a>

 <h4><i>calamity.type</i></h4>

-Type of a potential calamity determining the applied calamity corrections, which implement higher harvest costs (and reduced returns).
-For the implemented options described above see <a href="#tab5">Tab.
+Type of calamity or disturbance event in case of salvage harvests.
+This determines the assumption on the increase in harvest costs for salvage harvests.
+For the implemented options, see <a href="#tab5">Tab.5</a>.
-5</a>.
-Alternatively, users can provide their own factors.
+Alternatively, users can provide their own assumptions.

 <h4><i>calamity.factors</i></h4>

-Summands [EUR m<sup>-3</sup>] and factors to consider the consequences of calamities on wood revenues and harvest costs. <i>"baseline"</i>
+Summands [EUR m<sup>-3</sup>] and factors to consider the consequences of disturbances and calamities on wood revenues and harvest costs.
-provides a tibble based on the references listed in <a href="#tab5">Tab.
+<i>"baseline"</i> provides a tibble based on the references listed in
+<a href="#tab5">Tab.
 5</a>.
-Alternatively, users can provide an own tibble with the same structure, illustrated by the default tibble:
+Alternatively, users can provide an own
+tibble with the same structure, which is illustrated by the
+<i>"baseline"</i> tibble:

 ``` r
 calamity.factors <- dplyr::tibble(